-Recent books include a study of the cultural impact of the ‘Hitler Emigrés’ and a collection of critical essays on the life and work of today's leading historians.
-His most recent book is The Gilded Stage: A Social History of Opera.
-This has been published throughout the English-speaking world, is now available in Italian, Spanish and Chinese, and in due course will appear in a number of other languages.
+Recent books include a study of the cultural impact of the ‘Hitler Emigrés’, a collection of critical essays on the life and work of today's leading historians and a brief biography of Verdi.
+Daniel's 2009 book The Gilded Stage: A Social History of Opera has been published throughout the English-speaking world and is now available in Italian, Spanish and Chinese and is currently planned to appear in a number of other languages.

 Daniel Snowman is a frequent lecturer for a variety of academic groups, arts festivals, cultural organisations, luncheon clubs etc. Each year, he leads music tours to several of the world’s great cultural capitals.

-Daniel's new biography of Giuseppe Verdi will be launched in February 2014.
+Daniel's new biography of Giuseppe Verdi was published in February 2014.

 What the critics say about The Gilded Stage